DiegoCard117/Ecommerce/README.md

 - **Product Listing:** Browse through a wide range of products with detailed descriptions and images.

-- **Product Details:** View detailed information about each product, including price, specifications, and customer reviews.
+- **Product Details:** View detailed information about each product, including price, specifications, and customer reviews.(nearly)

-- **Shopping Cart:** Add products to your cart and proceed to checkout when ready.
+- **Shopping Cart:** Add products to your cart and proceed to checkout when ready.(coming soon)

 - **User Authentication:** Sign up and log in to manage your profile and orders.

-- **Order History:** View your order history and track the status of your deliveries.
+- **Order History:** View your order history and track the status of your deliveries.(coming soon)

 - **Search Functionality:** Easily search for products using keywords or categories.